kiselevskaya/Bioinformatics/finding_hidden_messages_in_DNA/README.md

 **hamming_distance(p, q)**

     Compute the Hamming distance between two strings (p and q).
      Output:
         - integer number of mismatches

 **approximate_pattern_matching(text, pattern, d)**

     Slides a window pattern length through the text and compare patterns considering number of mismatches (d).
     Finds all approximate occurrences of a pattern.

     Output:
         - list of all started positions of approximate pattern

+**approximate_pattern_count(text, pattern, d)**

+    Couns approximate matching(no more than d) patterns.
+    Output:
+         - integer